The New UAE Commercial Companies Law (Federal Law number 2 of 2015)

 Dubai has been at the forefront of adapting to the economic demands of the United Arab Emirates and has continually shaped the laws accordingly.
 The Commercial Companies Law no. 2 of 2015 (the CCL) was published in the official gazette in the March 2015 edition and is to be implemented from 1 July 2015.

-The scope of the application of the CCL applies to all commercial companies that are incorporated within the UAE, foreign companies including branch of foreign companies and representative office(s).
+The scope of the application of the CCL applies to all commercial companies that are incorporated within the UAE, foreign companies including a branch of foreign companies and representative office(s).
 The new CCL sets out a clear explanation to its applicability and explicitly lists the kind of companies that are covered within its scope.
 While the old law did provide for the companies that were excluded from its scope the new law to some extent adds further explanation to the companies that qualify for these exemptions.
 For instance, the old law provided that all companies owned by federal or local governments or that are subsidiaries of government entities were exempt from the scope of the law.

-The new law retains this provision but makes a sector wise sub-division as follows:
+The new law retains this provision but makes a sector-wise sub-division as follows:

-In the event a company is involved in oil exploration, water desalination, transmission and distribution of energy as set out in their constituent documents, such companies should at least have 25% capital contribution by federal government, local government or any of its subsidiaries or organs in order to qualify for such exemption.’
+In the event a company is involved in oil exploration, water desalination, transmission and distribution of energy as set out in their constituent documents, such companies should at least have 25% capital contribution by the federal government, local government or any of its subsidiaries or organs to qualify for such exemption.’

 b. companies which are exempt by virtue of special Federal Laws;